berkayk/laravel-onesignal/README.md

 ONESIGNAL_APP_ID=xxxxxxxxxxxxxxxxxxxx
 ONESIGNAL_REST_API_KEY=xxxxxxxxxxxxxxxxxx
 ```
-You can control timeout of the Guzzle client used by OnesignalClient by adding following into your .env file
+You can control timeout of the Guzzle client used by OneSignalClient by adding following into your .env file
 ```
 ONESIGNAL_GUZZLE_CLIENT_TIMEOUT=integer_value
 ```